 Now a firm fixture in the Kaikōura community, Emporium Brewery works hard to incorporate and preserve the town’s stunning natural surroundings, operating as sustainably as possible.
 “We love using local produce, and have made a few beers with foraged ingredients from our local area” says Paul.
 The couple also opt to use paper labels on their bottles rather than the cheaper plastic/foil ones, encourage customers to bring their own reusable riggers to the rigger refillery.

 Despite (or perhaps, because of) a massive following, the couple aren’t about to slow down and enjoy their rapid success.
-Instead, 2022 will see the opening of their very own bar as well as their sixth annual Kegkoura Craft Beer Festival.
+They opened their very own bar in 2022 and it’s been all go with their new hospitality venture.

 As their tagline says, Emporium Brewing is definitely ‘more than just a brewery’.